 - potential hazards, including an explanation of how you would manage them with your group (and make sure you illustrate this during your assessment!), and also any

 - access arrangements or other considerations for your mines

 Make sure you get these plans back to me within 7 days of your assessment.

 If you’d prefer we can arrange to talk about your list prior to your assessment, however I’ll still need an annotated plan (with the points of interest numbered) before having a discussion.

 During your assessment

 Bring your logbook!
 I’ll need to see your log book before the assessment so please have it with you.

 Make sure you’ve packed the appropriate kit for yourself and your group, you’ll need to justify your kit choice so don’t just rely on using “the same kit as every other instructor” if you’re working at a Centre.

 Plan your trip but be prepared to adapt it to your group.
-You’ll be asked to demonstrate good both spotting and rope work during the trip so plan that into your day.
+You’ll be asked to demonstrate good both spotting and rope work (so don’t forget an appropriate rope!) during the trip so plan that into your day.